CaseyBelcher/CSC_417_GroupA/README.md

 Our report for 2A is located at root and is the file 2a_report.pdf.

+## Project 2 part 2
-Our reprot for 2B is located at root and the file is 2b_report.pdf.
+Our report for 2B is located at root and the file is 2b_report.pdf.

 ## Homework 1A
 Run: